Q: Does the Weiss Fund cover indirect costs?

 A: No. No salary expenditures for the grant recipient are allowed.

-Q: Do UC-Berkeley applicants apply both through UC-Berkeley and the Fund?
+Q: Do applicants apply both through their institutional Office of Sponsored Research and the Fund?

-A: UC Berkeley applicants should complete the online application and request the letter of recommendation.
+A: All applicants should check with their Office of Sponsored research to determine if the application has to be reviewed by them before applying, UC Berkeley an UCSD applicants should complete the online application and request the letter of recommendation.
 They also must submit a full proposal through the UC Berkeley Sponsored Projects Office (SPO) in accordance with SPO policies and deadlines.

 Q: What is the period of funding?